 Some susceptible chemicals will react to form compounds if they come into contact with moisture.
 Therefore, it is critical to use the right desiccants for the storage of chemicals.

 Here are five of the most common uses of desiccants for everyday life.

 If a phone is damaged by water by accident, using desiccants is an option alternatively to a hairdryer.
 The intense heat from the dryer may damage the electronics.
 Remove the memory card, SIM card, and battery from the device and put them in an airtight container filled with as many desiccants as possible.
 Seal the packaging tightly and leave it overnight.
 Silica gel or molecular sieves are recommended desiccants for such scenarios.

 Desiccants can be used in gym bags as they prevent odours, mildew, and mould.
 Gym clothing and towels can smell after prolonged use.
 Keeping a small quantity of desiccant in a gym bag will help improve this problem.

 Slowdown Silverware or Jewelry Tarnishing

-Although using a desiccant will remove moisture from the air, it cannot prevent the tarnishing of silver jewellery or silverware.
+Although using a desiccant will remove moisture from the air, it cannot prevent silver jewellery or silverware from tarnishing.
 Still, it will slow down the entire process drastically.